 | Age 60-63 Additional “Catch-Up” Limit* | $11,250 |

-Lucid will match your 401(k) contribution at 50%, up to first 4% of your salary and annual performance bonus (“Eligible Pay”).
+Lucid will match your 401(k) contribution at 50%, up to first 4% of your salary, commissions and annual performance bonus (“Eligible Pay”).

 | Traditional 401(k) | Roth 401(k) |